 Everyone is responsible for his life before God who has given it to him.
 It is God who remains the sovereign Master of life.
 We are obliged to accept life gratefully and preserve it for his honor and the salvation of our souls.
 We are stewards, not owners, of the life God has entrusted to us.
 It is not ours to dispose of.
 (CCC 2280)

 On the part of the doctor who might wish to prescribe a lethal dose to alleviate patient suffering, this act of “mercy killing” is still gravely immoral for many reasons.
 Even for those who are close to death, doctors must provide all ordinary means of care.
 True “palliative care,” in which there have been tremendous advances, is the answer.
-Once the patient’s true needs are treated, in the manner of making the patient comfortable, this is true mercy.
+Treating the patient’s needs, in the manner of making her comfortable, is true mercy.
 There is nothing merciful about taking a God-given life.
 Turning to the indispensable Catechism, we read that “anyone who uses the power at his disposal in such a way that it leads others to do wrong becomes guilty of scandal and responsible for the evil that he has directly or indirectly encouraged” (CCC 2287).
-And in the case of physician-assisted suicide, he is also guilty of the mortal sin of killing another human being.
+In the case of physician-assisted suicide, he is also guilty of the mortal sin of killing another human being.

 What should be done instead of assisted suicide?

-Before the diagnosis, the aim is to cure.
-When a cure is out of the question, the answer is not to abandon the patient, but to switch gears and ease symptoms, all the while assuring the patient’s value as a human being made in the image of God and the object of love with inherent value.
+Before a terminal diagnosis, the aim is to cure.
+When a cure is out of the question, the answer is not to abandon the patient, but to focus on easing symptoms, all the while assuring the patient’s value as a human being made in the image of God and the object of love with inherent value.